ultraq/thymeleaf-layout-dialect/README.md

 to pass HTML code to the pages you want to include.

 ### layout:fragment
-The glue that holds everything together: in the context of a content page, maps content page elements to those in a decorator; in the context of an include, maps content page elements to those in the included page.
+The glue that holds everything together; it marks sections in the decorator page that can be replaced by sections in the content page, which share the same name.

 ### layout:title-pattern
 Allows for greater control of the resulting `<title>` element by specifying a